 - Professor Linda-Gail Bekker chatted to Health24 about what one needs to know about receiving the jab

-It’s been over a month since the Johnson & Johnson Covid-19 vaccine was rolled out in South Africa to healthcare workers.
-To date, more than 170 000 healthcare workers have been inoculated with the single-dose jab.
+It’s been almost two months since the Johnson & Johnson Covid-19 vaccine was rolled out in South Africa to healthcare workers.
+To date, close to 290 000 healthcare workers have been inoculated with the single-dose jab.

 Experiencing some side effects to vaccines is not uncommon - normal signs that the body is building protection.
 It's also important to note that these adverse events can vary for each individual, depending on a number of factors such as general health and age.

-Health24 chatted to Professor Linda-Gail Bekker, co-lead investigator of South Africa's Sisonke Covid vaccine trial, about the side effects of the J&J jab, which is being used for the first time outside a clinical trial setting.
+Health24 chatted to Professor Linda-Gail Bekker, co-lead investigator of South Africa's Sisonke Covid vaccine trial, about the side effects of the J&J jab, which, at the time of publication, was being used for the first time outside a clinical trial setting.